 Several of his family members are employed with law enforcement.
 In late 2016, the 20-year-old himself was working as a security guard at a hotel and a grocery store.

 Wheeler-Weaver was described as “calm and helpful” by detectives.
+Nevertheless, this “calm” young man was preparing to commit a string of brutal murders.

 When he was later questioned about West’s murder, Wheeler-Weaver told detectives that he had gone for a meal with West and dropped her off at an abandoned house about two blocks from where she was found.

 Joanne Brown, who was 33 in 2016, was struggling with homelessness and also had mental health problems.
 She was last seen getting into Wheeler-Weaver’s car on Oct.
-22, 2016, and reported missing later that month.
+22, 2016, and was reported missing later that month.

 “You’re Not A Serial Killer, Right?”